1. Hope for a demonstration

 5. Be a good sport

-The hats have been worn out, the singing has grown old, the food is gone and the bulk of the alcohol consumed, but the party may not quite be over.
-Swedes like their party games, and a crayfish celebration is no exception, so don’t be surprised if at some point in a post-dinner haze you’re separated into teams with other guests for something competitive.
+The hats have been worn out, the singing has grown old, the food is gone and the bulk of the alcohol consumed, but the party may not be over.
+Party games are popular in Sweden, so don’t be surprised if at some point in a post-dinner haze you’re separated into teams with other guests for something competitive.

-If the weather is good there’s a decent chance you could end up playing Kubb, a lawn-based game that involves throwing wooden batons to knock over blocks from a distance and is surprisingly fun.
+If the weather is good there’s a decent chance you could end up playing Kubb, a lawn-based game that involves throwing wooden batons to knock over blocks from a distance.
 If it’s not so sunny outside, cards may be the order of the day, and if you’re really, really unlucky, someone may even propose a quiz on crayfish as this website suggests.

 Whatever the choice of game, approach it with enthusiasm, as it’s taking part that counts.
 Unless you’re stuck in a team with that one person who thinks this is the World Cup final.
 In which case: good luck.